tessel/wifi-cc3000/README.md

 wifi-cc3000
 ===========

-Deprecated.
-The wifi-cc3000 lib is now included with Tessel's firmware.
-Do not `npm install` this package.
+This npm package is deprecated.
+The wifi-cc3000 lib is now included with Tessel's firmware; do not `npm install` this package.

 The following should work out of the box on Tessel: